-Final examinations for semester-long classes (16 weeks) are to be given during the last one and one-half weeks of each semester; as specified in the schedule distributed through the Office of Academic Affairs via the Schedule of Classes.
-Final exams for sessions shorter than 16 weeks are given during the final week.
+Final examinations for semester-long classes (16 weeks) are to be given at the assigned date and time as specified in the final examination schedule distributed through the Office of Academic Affairs via the Schedule of Classes.
+Final exams for sessions shorter than 16 weeks are to be given at the last scheduled class meeting.